 Do you think you might have a DVT?
 Call our DVT & LEG HEALTH HOTLINE 833-687-6887

 Graduated Compression socks and stockings promote healthy circulation, treat leg swelling and control the symptoms of venous insufficiency and varicose veins.
-The vein specialists at Vascular Vein Centers, with locations in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, and Rockledge/Viera, Florida, offer medical-grade compression garments carefully fitted by certified fitters to accommodate your vein health needs.
+The vein specialists at Vascular Vein Centers, with locations in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, Florida, offer medical-grade compression garments carefully fitted by certified fitters to accommodate your vein health needs.
 Call Vascular Vein Centers today or schedule a consultation online to find out which compression garment is right for you.

 The team at Vascular Vein Centers offers medical-grade graduated compression socks and stockings, Velcro compression wraps and devices for treating vein disease and swelling.
 They also have devices to facilitate putting on and taking off your compression socks & stockings.

 Graduated compression stockings provide the greatest pressure at the ankle and decrease pressure as the stocking extends up the calf or thigh.
 Medical compression stockings support the weakened vein walls.
 This assists the pumping action of the calf muscle which, keeps blood flowing out of the legs toward the heart and decreases pooling and swelling in the lower leg.